aldoeve/aldoeve/README.md

 ### 💻 About Me :
 I am a undergraduate at Lipscomb University looking for an intership.
-- This repository contains a collection of porgrams I have written for classes, competitions, and hobby projects.
+- This repository contains a collection of programs I have written for classes, competitions, and hobby projects.
 - I enjoy learning new programing languages and concepts.

 ---